Qiskit/qiskit-ibm-runtime/docs/how_to/migrate-FAQ.rst

 often occurs in optimization problems or chemistry applications, where the extremal energy of a system is to be discovered, for example.

-Which parts of my code do I need to refactor to use Qiskit Runtime?
+Which parts of my code do I need to refactor?
 -------------------------------------------------------------------

 Replace all dependencies on ``QuantumInstance`` and ``Backend`` with the